mletras89/QDMI/docs/rationale.md

 ## Prefixing Device Implementations {#rationale-prefix}

 All symbols and types defined by each device must be prefixed with a unique prefix.
-First, hardware vendors can define their own prefix and make their implementation to their own.
-Besides the branding aspect this eases debugging and maintenance of the code.
+Besides the branding aspect for hardware vendors, this eases debugging and maintenance of the code.
 When an error occurs, the error message will contain the function name where the error occurred.
 By having a unique prefix, it is clear in which device the error occurred.

-Moreover, a unique prefix is necessary to facilitate the static linking of the device implementations.
+Moreover, a unique prefix is necessary to facilitate static linking of the device implementations.
 When the device implementations are linked statically into the driver, the symbols must be unique otherwise the linker will report name conflicts.

 ## Data Retrieval Management {#rationale-retrieval}